 During and after the scan is completed, Marks may be made.
-During acquisition of the scan, press or touch the Mark controls, or During review, navigate to the desired frame and touch 'Mark' on the screen.
+During acquisition of the desired frame and touch 'Mark' on the screen.

+.
+During review, navigate to the

+scan, press or touch the Mark controls,
-NOTE: Only one Mark can be made on each frame.

-NOTE: Up to 30 Marks may be created within a single scan.

-NOTE: Up to five Marks may be in full view on the screen at any time.

-NOTE: Completing a Transverse IVUS measurement or on frame

-annotation will automatically create a Mark for the frame.

-NOTE: Use the Mark button while in the Setup or Prime phases to advance to the next phase of Acquisition Mode.

-NOTE: During image acquisition, use the Mark button to reset the displays of distance traveled back to 0mm distance.
+- NOTE: Only one Mark can be made on each frame. - NOTE: Up to 30 Marks may be created within a single scan. - NOTE: Up to six Marks may be in full view on the screen at any time. - NOTE: Completing a Transverse IVUS measurement or on frame annotation will automatically create a Mark for the frame. - NOTE: Use the Mark button while in the Setup or Prime phases to advance to the next phase of Acquisition Mode. - NOTE: During image acquisition, use the Mark button to reset the displays of distance traveled back to 0mm distance.